Continuing Education Activity

 - Type IV has a posteriorly displaced odontoid.

 Type III and IV subluxation injuries are unstable and require halo stabilization.
-Subluxation that cannot be reduced with halo vest or gentle traction should receive surgical fixation and arthrodesis.
+Subluxation that cannot be reduced with a halo vest or gentle traction should receive surgical fixation and arthrodesis.

 In the anterior atlantoaxial subluxation, there is transverse atlantal ligament injury with an increase in the atlanto-dental interval or odontoid process fracture with a normal ADI measurement.